 Fortunately, whether you are evaluating your own alcohol intake or that of someone you love, there are some distinct alcohol addiction signs and symptoms that you can look for.

 If you or a loved one is struggling with a drinking problem, certified alcohol addiction treatment will be necessary in order to overcome the chronic disease of alcoholism.

 Alcohol addiction is the most severe form of alcohol abuse and involves the inability to manage drinking habits.
-Alcohol use disorder is grouped into three separate categories: mild, moderate and severe.
+Alcohol use disorder is grouped into three separate categories: mild, moderate, and severe.
 Each category exhibits various signs and symptoms and can cause harmful effects.
-If left untreated, even the most mild form of alcohol abuse can eventually develop into a severe addiction.
+If left untreated, even the mildest form of alcohol abuse can eventually develop into a severe addiction.

 A person fits the criteria of an alcoholic if they: